Eric Johnson (tight end): Regular season

+Playoffs

 Personal life

-Johnson was married to stylist Keri Johnson whom he officially divorced in 2010.
+Johnson was married to stylist Keri Johnson, whom he divorced in 2010.
 He began dating singer and actress Jessica Simpson in January 2010.
 They announced their engagement that November.
-The couple married on July 5, 2014 at the San Ysidro Ranch, in Montecito, Santa Barbara County, California.
+The couple married on July 5, 2014, at the San Ysidro Ranch, in Montecito, Santa Barbara County, California.
 They have three children.
-A daughter named Maxwell Drew Johnson, son named Ace Knute Johnson and another daughter named Birdie Mae Johnson.
+In January 2025, Simpson revealed to People that she and Johnson had separated earlier that month.